schrockwell/bodyguard/README.md

 Due to potential naming conflicts, the package previously known as **Authy** is now **Bodyguard** beginning with version 0.2.0.

-The `authy` package will be removed from Hex, and `bodyguard` will be the new package name from here on out.

 This renaming also comes with a number of API changes that differ from `authy`, namely replacing the `authorize` and `scope` block-style macros with standard functions.
 Details are below.

 # Bodyguard – Simple, Flexibile Authorization